MicrosoftDocs/sql-docs/docs/big-data-cluster/package-management-delta-lake.md

 #### Dynamically install the libraries

-You can dynamically install packages when you submit a job by using the [package management features](spark-install-packages.md) of SQL Server Big Data Clusters.
+You can dynamically install packages when you submit a job by using the [package management features](spark-install-packages.md) of Big Data Clusters.
 There's a job startup time penalty because of the recurrent downloads of the library files on each job submission.

 ### Submit the Spark job by using azdata